-As stated above (see “Forms of bail”), the conditions for the release of a person on bail may include a provision for a person to be released upon entering into an undertaking with a surety or sureties or a deposit (s 5(2)(c) Bail Act).
+As stated in “Forms of bail”, bail conditions may include a person being released upon entering into an undertaking with a surety or sureties or a deposit (s 5(2)(c) Bail Act).

 A surety is another person who is bound to ensure that the accused surrenders themselves into custody in accordance with the conditions of bail.
 The surety may be required to pay the amount set for the bail if the accused fails to attend the court in accordance with the undertaking.
 The surety may also have to put down a deposit of money or other security (e.g. property) to enable the accused to be released on bail.

 See the comments of Justice Gillard in R v Mokbel & Mokbel VSC 158 and Mokbel v Director of Public Prosecutions (Vic) & Director of Public Prosecutions (Cth) VSC 487 in relation to the appropriateness of a person as a surety, whether the surety has taken adequate steps to ensure an accused answered their bail and the penalties to which a surety is liable.